oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker_own1.md

 #### **Extra Steps**

-Because you are working in your own Cloud Tenancy, you need to perform a few extra stepps to set all parameters up correctly:
+Because you are working in your own Cloud Tenancy, you need to perform a few extra steps to set all parameters up correctly:

 ## Steps